-A: Pursuant to rules adopted by the SEC, we have elected to provide access to our proxy materials over the internet.
+A: Pursuant to rules adopted by the Securities and Exchange Commission (the "SEC"), we have elected to provide access to our proxy materials over the internet.
 Accordingly, we are sending the Notice to our stockholders of record and beneficial owners.
 All stockholders will have the ability to access the proxy materials on the website referred to in the Notice or request a printed set of the proxy materials.
 Instructions on how to access the proxy materials over the internet or to request a printed copy may be found in the Notice.
 In addition, stockholders may request to receive proxy materials in printed form by mail or electronically by email on an ongoing basis.